neilgmacy/JacksonDatabindDemo/README.md

 # JacksonDatabindDemo
 A simple app demonstrating how to use the Jackson Databind library rather than doing all of the parsing yourself.

 This recipe shows how to use the [Jackson Databind][jackson-databind] library in an Android app to parse a JSON response from a server.
+I [previously][jsondemoapp] showed how you can use Jackson to manually parse your JSON, but there's an even easier way.

 [![Build Status](https://img.shields.io/travis/neilmcguiggan/jackson_databind_demo.svg)](https://travis-ci.org/neilmcguiggan/jackson_databind_demo)

 ## Add Dependencies

 The first step in using Jackson is to import the libraries from Maven Central.
-I'm just using the [core][jackson-core] library, the [databind][jackson-databind] library for binding JSON to Java objects, and the [annotations][jackson-annotations] library containing the core annotations for Jackson.
+I'm using the [core][jackson-core] library, the [databind][jackson-databind] library for binding JSON to Java objects, and the [annotations][jackson-annotations] library containing the core annotations for Jackson.

 I'm using [OkHttp][okhttp] for networking, so include that too if you want to follow this tutorial exactly.